Time's Up, Time to Extend

 - Update: Jonathan in the comments shared that he and 6 friends he's helped have had a 100% success rate in their applications by combining these documents into one PDF.
 You can do so at combinepdf.com.

-- If you don’t have a departure flight yet, buy a ticket to wherever on Expedia, save a copy of the email in PDF, then cancel it immediately.
+- If you don't have a departure flight yet, you can try applying without any flight info first.
+Jose, in the comments below, says he and his friends have done so and been approved.
+Otherwise, buy a ticket to wherever on Expedia, save a copy of the email in PDF, then cancel it immediately.
 Expedia refunds all flights as long as you do it within 24 hours.

 - As Dave T pointed out in the comments, to be 100% sure the flight you book on Expedia has free cancellations within 24 hours, check the "Refundable flight" option under "Advanced Options" in your flight search.
 Then, in the details of the flight you book, the free 24 cancellation policy should be clearly stated.